ROUGH CUT RETREAT

 Dir.
 Daniel Hymanson

-Queen of the Battling Butterfly Brigade is a film about aging, ecstasy, and finding the infinite in the infinitesimal.
+Queen of the Battling Butterfly Brigade (its working title at the time of the RCR) is a film about aging, ecstasy, and finding the infinite in the infinitesimal.

 Dir.
 Agnieszka Zwiefka